Patron: His Royal Highness The Prince of Wales

 Minimum age To make a parachute descent, a person must be aged at least 16 years.
 People aged under 18 must have their parent's or guardian's written permission.

 Weight limits apply to parachute descents for safety reasons.
-Each BPA Affiliated Parachute Centre will have its own weight limits derived from risk assessments of factors including the type of jump, the equipment used, and the gender of the jumper (statistics show different rates of injury for men and women, which may be to do with body shape and weight distribution).
+Each BPA Affiliated Parachute Training Organisation (PTO) will have its own weight limits derived from risk assessments of factors including the type of jump, the equipment used, and the gender of the jumper (statistics show different rates of injury for men and women, which may be to do with body shape and weight distribution).
 Maximum weights are typically around 15 stone, but a few centres may sometimes be able to take jumpers weighing slightly more than this.
-The BPA does not maintain a list of current weight limits by Centre, so please contact centres direct.
+The BPA does not maintain a list of current weight limits by each Affiliated PTO, so please contact PTOs direct.

-Acceptance for parachute training is entirely at the discretion of the individual parachute centre.
-For full information, please contact your chosen parachute centre.
+Acceptance for parachute training is entirely at the discretion of the individual Parachute Training Organisation.
+For full information, please contact your chosen BPA Affiliated Parachute Training Organisation.